h4rvey-g/ob-Notes/USMLE/Cardiology/Atrial fibrillation.md

 - Wide QRS complex may be seen in some situations:
 	- Aberrant conduction, e.g., bundle branch block or preexcitation (as seen in Afib with WPW)
 	- Complete AV block with a ventricular escape rhythm
-	- [[Ashman phenomenon]]: intermittent aberrant ventricular conduction results in isolated or short runs of wide QRS complexes
+	- [[Ashman phenomenon]]: intermittent aberrant ventricular conduction results in isolated or short runs of wide QRS complexes![[Pasted image 20230825210145.png]]

 >[!warning]
 >Wide QRS complex may indicate preexcited Afib or aberrant conduction.